echo-air-model/echo-air-model.github.io/index.md

 A repository of scripts used for converting emissions to concentrations and health impacts using the InMAP Source Receptor Matrix (ISRM).

-*Libby Koolik, UC Berkeley*
+*Libby H. Koolik, Álvaro Alvarado, Amy Budahn, Laurel Plummer, Julian D. Marshall, and Joshua S. Apte*

-Last modified July 10, 2023
+Last modified July 19, 2023

 <b>Note: this website is currently under construction and is being actively updated.</b>